kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Thanks a lot to everybody involved in this great and wonderful worldwide endeavor.
 Who would have been able to dream of this phenomenon, say, 30 years ago?

-Also, if you roll your own solution,
+Summarizing, if you roll your own solution,

  - you know what you're doing,